 Diagnosis of Fibromyalgia

 Fibromyalgia can be difficult to diagnose.
 Many of the symptoms are similar to other disorders.
 A history and physical exam will be done.
 Your doctor will discuss your pain symptoms and check for tender (trigger) points.
 Tender points are areas of pain throughout your body.
-Symptoms of chronic and widespread pain must be present for over three months.
+Symptoms of chronic and widespread pain must be present for more than 3 months.
 The doctor will also discuss how much fatigue, waking unrefreshed, and thinking problems you are having.

 A diagnosis of fibromyalgia is usually made if 11 of these 18 points result in pain when palpated.

 New diagnostic criteria were developed by the ACR in 2010.
 These criteria do not use tender points but focus upon pain severity and extent.